Kronborg Castle - Hamlet, Customs and Fires - Denmark

 Gilleleje - Fishing village at Zealand's northernmost point - Denmark

-The fishing village of Gilleleje on Zealand's northernmost coast offers idyll and holiday feelings with its dramatic beaches, fish restaurants and charm.
-But behind the perfect surface hides a dramatic story.
+The fishing village of Gilleleje on Zealand's northernmost coast offers an idyll with its dramatic beaches, fish restaurants and charm.

 Kalundborg - Medieval streets and a unique church - Denmark